-Discover Brazil Itinerary - Rio de Janeiro, Sao Paulo, Manaus, The Amazon Rainforest, Salvador da Bahia, Trancoso, Inhotim Art Park, Minas Gerais Colonial Towns - Ouro Preto, Congonhas, Tiradentes, Reserva do Ibitipoca, Rio de Janeiro
+Discover Brazil Itinerary - A 24 day cultural adventure offering travelers a comprehensive and enchanting experience.
+Rio de Janeiro, Sao Paulo, Manaus, The Amazon Rainforest, Salvador da Bahia, Trancoso, Inhotim Art Park, Minas Gerais Colonial Towns - Ouro Preto, Congonhas, Tiradentes, Reserva do Ibitipoca, and Rio de Janeiro.

 Rio de Janeiro

-Arrive at Rio's International Airport where you will be greeted by your private guide, Valeria and transferred by private car to the Fasano Rio Hotel.
+Arriving at Rio's International Airport you will be greeted by your private guide, and transferred by private car to the Fasano Rio Hotel.
 You will quickly find yourself admiring the stunning views of Ipanema Beach from your suite, as we have you pre-registered and checked-in before you arrive at the hotel.
-With our Virtuoso partnership we are able to offer early check-in and check-out, $100 spa credit, complimentary Wi-Fi, and one category room upgrade.
+As a Virtuoso member we are able to offer complimentary early check-in and check-out, $100 spa credit, Wi-Fi, and one category room upgrade.

 In the Afternoon explore Santa Teresa with your private guide.